Saad Qureshi (actor)

 Saad Qureshi is a Pakistani actor, known for his roles in Pakistani television serials including Pukaar (2018), Ki Jaana Main Kaun (2018) and Mehboob Aapke Qadmon Main (2019) and Woh Pagal Si (2022).

 Qureshi started an online child sponsorship program that is engaged in extending fundamental human rights to the next generation.

 Early life and education

 The youngest of four brothers, Qureshi was born in Multan, Punjab and grew up in Islamabad, later moving to Canada to study business at Toronto's York University.
 After graduation Qureshi joined his family business in Lahore.

 Career

-He started his acting career through a talent gunt conducted by Geo Entertainment in 2015.
+He started his acting career through a talent hunt conducted by Geo Entertainment in 2015.
 His first role was in television series Khuda Aur Mohabbat season 2 after which Qureshi worked in several dramas including Ghairat (2017) and Shadi Mubarak Ho (2017) for ARY Digital.

 He is best known for his role in serial Pukaar (2018).

 In 2018, Qureshi worked for Hum TV in Ki Jaana Main Kaun.

 In 2019, he appeared as main lead in Meer Abru and Mehboob Apke Qadmon Main.
 The later of which earned him critical acclaim.